 - you don't have the necessary skills or information.

 But, if you can beat procrastination, you'll be less stressed, more confident, get better marks and be better able to enjoy your free time.
 Some practical steps you can take include:

 - breaking the task down into manageable chunks

 - setting deadlines and mini-deadlines

 - working with a study buddy or group

 - working in short bursts with little breaks to maximise concentration.

-The Pomodoro method involves working in short bursts (typically 25 minutes) then having a five-minute break.
+The Pomodoro method involves setting yourself a goal and then working in two-hour blocks of time divided into short sprints (typically 25 minutes) then having a five-minute break.
 If you can estimate how long a task will take, you can divide it into these half-hour pomodoros.
-After two or three hours, you take a longer break.
+After two hours, you take a longer break.
 There are many Pomodoro apps to help keep you on track.